System Requirements

 Database

-For larger instances, IQ Server should be configured to use an external PostgreSQL database or a PostgreSQL-compatible service on a low latency network.
+For larger instances (>10GB), configure to use an external PostgreSQL database or a PostgreSQL-compatible service on a low latency network.

 PostgreSQL